swyxio/react.macro/README.md

 ## Usage

 Clone, not fork, this repo.
-Write your plugin and tests in `babel-plugin-boilerplate`, and then handle the macro portion in `boilerplate.macro`.
+Write your plugin and tests in `babel-plugin-react`, and then handle the macro portion in `react.macro`.
 Rename both of them to whatever your new name is.

 When you are done writing and testing, run `lerna publish` from this root level and you should be good to go.